This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 Friday: OFF (Holiday)

 So, in total 80 hours of work time is ensured.
 (9 Hours x 8 Days + 8 Hours x 1 Day)

 That means employees work an extra hour for eight days and an 8-hour day for just a single day, in a bi-weekly time frame.
 That makes up the 80-hour work time, enabling them to enjoy an extra day at home with their families.

 Now, you know what a 9/80 work schedule is, but you might be confused about how you can apply it to the employees you are hourly paid.

-A week that starts on the 5th and completes on the 18th will have nine workdays per the 9/80 work schedule.
-From 7th to 10th, four days will be allocated for a 9-hour workday.
+A week that starts on the 5th and is completed on the 18th will have nine workdays per the 9/80 work schedule.
+From the 7th to the 10th, four days will be allocated for a 9-hour workday.
 It will cover 36 hours of work.

-On 11th, employees will work 1 hour less.
-That’s an 8-hour-workday.
+On the 11th, employees will work 1 hour less.
+That’s an 8-hour workday.

 From 14th to 17th, four days will be allocated for a 9-hour workday.
 It will cover another 36 hours of work.

 So, in total, your employees will work 80 hours.
 (36 hours + 4 hours + 36 hours= 80 hours).